cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Glassfish Setup.md

 Note: You may not be able to select port numbers below 32000, as this can be prohibited by firewalls.

+### Add 'server' overview to Perspective
+If you do not see 'servers' in your eclipse perspective got to Window -> Show View -> Other -> Server -> Servers

 ### Creating Domains with `asadmin`

 - Change to ${GLASSFISH}/glassfish
-- Execute bin/asadmin as follows.
+- Execute bin/asadmin (Windows-Batchfile) as follows.
 The tool will prompt for a password.
   You may leave that empty.
+(You probably need administrator rights).

 `bin/asadmin create-domain --portbase 8000 web`
 `bin/asadmin create-domain --portbase 8100 store`